 In the brochure at the national cycling museum it’s explained that the nickname “Flandrien” was typical for the Flemish track cyclists who were showmen for the crowd at the Six-day races in the 1910′s and 20′s.
 When the Flandriens took the boat to America to compete in the velodromes of New York and Chicago they were announced as “blokes who eat raw meat”.
 The characteristics of a Flandrien are:

-Today a Flandrien is a cyclist with an unprecedented attack instinct.
-A cyclist who rides through all weathertypes, never hangs his head (and preferably also wins the race).
+Today a Flandrien is a cyclist with an undiluted attacking instinct.
+A cyclist who rides through all conditions, never hangs his head (and preferably also wins the race).
 Are you a Flandrien?